 Sutter’s “New Helvetia” and Sobrante land grants, stretched from about what is now Redding to south of Sacramento.
 It finally comprised over 150,000 acres, not including pasture land.
 He also had purchased Fort Ross from the Russians.

 After the discovery of gold, Sutter’s family joined him in California.
-In an attempt to avoid losing everything, Sutter deeded his remaining land to his son, John A. Sutter, Jr. who had come from Switzerland to join his father in September 1848.
+In an attempt to avoid losing everything, Sutter deeded his remaining land to his son, John A. Sutter, Jr. who had come form Switzerland to join his father in September 1848.
 Young Sutter saw the commercial possibilities and started plans for a new town which he named Sacramento after the Sacramento River, while John A. Sutter retired to Hock Farm.
 John A. Sutter, Sr. regained control of his land after he had a disagreement with his son over some decisions his son made.

 John A. Sutter files a lawsuit against ‘Squatter’s